 ● Creating harmony and support in the workplace

 This Conflict Resolution in the Workplace workshop will cover the causes and effects of behavioural conflict and how to manage the outcomes.
 There are several steps involved in the conflict model and these will be fully explained during the workshop.

 From a managers perspective, conflict and the impact on team members has to be understood before suitable remedial action can be taken.
 Delegates will be taken through the complete lifecycle of how to manage conflict and will understand how their behaviour can influence a positive outcome for all concerned.

 In conflict situations there may be winners and losers.
 Sometimes, a compromise will be reached which is beneficial for all parties concerned.
 However, with strong behaviour types who demand to win at all costs, a compromise may not be so straight forward.
 This is why it is important to understand your own behavioural type and that of your colleagues as well.
-The following behavioural types will be looked at in Conflict resolution in the workplace Workshop.
+The following behavioural types will be looked at in the workshop.

 Aggressive behaviour is at the other end of the scale from submissive behaviour.
 We go in absolutely determined to make our views heard and to get our own needs met.

 Assertive behaviour is that which is aimed at meeting our own needs as much as possible, while respecting the views and needs of other people.

 Submissive (or non-assertive) behaviour means not standing up for ourselves, giving way to other people, expressing our views in a cautious or timid way.

 These behavioural types can link in nicely with the Thomas-Kilmann model, which provides a 5 step analysis of your conflict style.
 Once you have understood how you rate using the TK model, it will be much easier to see how you relate to others and their behaviour and where improvements can be made.

 Types of Feedback